 What is ProLock?

-ProLock is a rebranded version of PwndLocker ransomware, it was discovered by PeterM.
-This ransomware encrypts files with RSA-2048 algorithm, modifies their filenames and creates a ransom note.
-ProLock appends the ".proLock" extension to filenames of all encrypted files.
-Research shows that it appends this extension several times, which might mean that it encrypts files several times as well.
-It creates ransom notes named "[HOW TO RECOVER FILES].txt", victims can find them in folders that contain encrypted data.
+Discovered by PeterM, ProLock is a rebranded version of PwndLocker ransomware.
+This ransomware encrypts files with the RSA-2048 algorithm, modifies filenames and creates a ransom message.
+ProLock appends the ".proLock" extension to the filenames of all encrypted files.
+Research shows that it appends this extension several times, which might also indicate that it encrypts files several times.
+It creates ransom messages in the "[HOW TO RECOVER FILES].txt" files, which victims can find in folders that contain encrypted data.

-As stated in a ransom notes that ProLock creates, victims can get their files back by paying a ransom.
-Instructions on how to pay it are provided in a Tor website, link to that page can be found in every "[HOW TO RECOVER FILES].txt" text file.
-This Tor page contains a Bitcoin wallet address that should be used to transfer ProLock's developers cryptocurrency.
-At the time of the research price of a decryption was 60 BTCs.
-However, every victim may be asked to pay a different amount of Bitcoins.
-Either way, it is made clear that decryption without a payment is impossible.
-Also, victims are warned not to try to modify files or decrypt them with third party software because it may cause permanent data loss.
-ProLock's developers encourage to pay a ransom as soon as possible because decryption keys will be stored on some remote server only for one month.
-They claim that they gathered some sensitive information as well and threaten to share it if victims will not pay a ransom.
-It is common that cyber criminals who designed a particular ransomware are the only ones who have the right decryption tools.
-The problem is that most of them do not send those tools even if they get paid.
-In other words, by paying a ransom victims lose not only data but also money.
-Therefore, neither these or other cyber criminals should be paid.
-Unfortunately, there is no way to decrypt files for free/without tools that only ProLock's developers have, at least not at the moment.
-In such cases files can be recovered by restoring them from a backup.
-It is worthwhile to mention that by uninstalling ransomware victims prevent it from causing further data loss (encryptions).
-However, it does not make encrypted files accessible (files remain encrypted).
+The ransom messages that ProLock creates state that victims can retrieve their files by paying a ransom.
+Instructions about how to pay this are provided on a Tor website - a link to the relevant page can be found in each "[HOW TO RECOVER FILES].txt" text file.
+This Tor page contains a Bitcoin wallet address to transfer cryptocurrency to ProLock's developers.
+At the time of research, cost of decryption was 60 BTCs, however, each victim may be asked to pay a different sum of Bitcoins.
+In any case, it is made clear that decryption without a payment is impossible.
+Victims are warned not to try to modify files or decrypt them with third party software, since this might cause permanent data loss.
+ProLock's developers encourage people to pay the ransom immediately, as decryption keys are stored on a remote server for one month only.
+They claim that they have gathered some sensitive information, and threaten to share it unless victims pay the ransom.
+Only the cyber criminals who designed the ransomware have the correct decryption tools.
+Note that most criminals do not send these tools, even if they are paid.
+By paying the ransom, victims lose their data and money.
+Therefore, never pay any cyber criminals.
+Unfortunately, there is no way to decrypt files free of charge without tools held only by ProLock's developers.
+In such cases, files can only be recovered by restoring them from a backup.
+Note that uninstalling ransomware prevents further data loss (encryption), however, it does not regain access to encrypted files (they remain encrypted).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-As a rule, programs like ProLock are designed to encrypt files and keep them inaccessible unless victims decrypt them with tools that can be purchased from their developers.
-In most cases there are two main variables: size of a ransom and cryptographic algorithm (symmetric or asymmetric) that ransomware is using to encrypt data.
-Here are examples of couple of other ransomware-type programs: Gate, LX and Tongda2000.
-Unfortunately, it is possible to decrypt files without having to pay a ransom only in cases when ransomware contains some bugs, flaws (it is not finished).
-Since data loss caused by ransomware can be avoided by restoring files from a backup, it is recommended to always have one (or more) created and keep it on some remote server or unplugged storage device.
+Generally, programs such as ProLock encrypt files and keep them inaccessible unless victims decrypt them with specific tools that can only be purchased from the developers.
+Main variables are ransom size and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt data.
+Some examples of other ransomware-type programs include Gate, LX and Tongda2000.
+Unfortunately, it is impossible to decrypt files without paying the ransom for tools/keys (not advised), unless ransomware contains bugs/flaws and is not fully developed.
+Data loss caused by ransomware can be avoided by restoring files from a backup, which should be maintained on a remote server or unplugged storage device.

 How did ransomware infect my computer?